Complete guide on French Roulette

 Different Bets

-First of all, in French Roulette wheel, the winning odds are slightly better compared with the American variant.
+First, the winning odds are slightly better in the French Roulette wheel than in the American variant.
 Why?
 Because the latter contains an additional pocket: the double 0.
 So, in this case, the odds are lower.
-This also changes the bets slightly, especially in the case of ‘sector plays’, which are only available in French version, and they apply only to variants with a single zero.
+This also changes the bets slightly, especially in the case of ‘sector plays’, which are only available in the French version and apply only to variants with a single zero.

-Moreover, you can easily identify both variants by the size and presentation of the betting table and the bids.
+Moreover, you can quickly identify both variants by the betting table’s size and the bids’ presentation.
 Usually, when playing on Roulette sites, you can try both variants.
-Dedicated UK online casinos come with Roulette offers, which are easy to claim.
+Dedicated UK online casinos come with Roulette bonus offers, which are easy to claim.

-Keep in mind that French Roulette table is usually larger than its American cousin.
+Remember that the French Roulette table is usually larger than its American cousin.
 This will help you recognise the version just by reviewing the mentioned details.

 Other Rules for French Roulette Wheel

 Another noticeable difference is that the French version contains two rules that do not exist in the American version: La Partage and En Prison.
 Both of these apply only to even-money bets.
-Still, they do not change the course of the game when it comes to implementing strategies.
-Think about this when using different Roulette techniques to minimise your losses!
+Still, they do not change the course of the game regarding implementing strategies.
+Think about this when using different Roulette strategies to minimise your losses!

-It is not necessary to fully understand the odds in order to play.
-After all, the variants usually start in the same way: the croupier spins the wheel clockwise and immediately throws the ball in the opposite direction.
-You can place your bet as long as the ball is moving along the Roulette walls.
-However, to better understand your winning odds, you can have a look at the probabilities in a regular Roulette game, as it is not much different from the French version.
+Mastering the odds is not everything when playing French Roulette.
+After all, the variants usually start similarly: the croupier spins the wheel clockwise and immediately throws the ball in the opposite direction.
+You can place your bet if the ball moves along the Roulette walls.
+However, to better understand your winning odds, you can look at the odds in Roulette, as it is not much different from the French version.

 Depending on your bet, you can receive large payouts from low odds and vice versa.
 Remember that you will not have much time to decide.
 Once the ball begins to lose momentum, the croupier will give the signal to indicate ‘no more’.
 At this point, no more bets can be placed.
 Everyone must wait for the ball to land on any of the 37 squares of the French Roulette wheel.

-If you’re not very familiar with the game, we advise you to choose the bets that ensure a 40% to 50% chance of success.
+If you’re unfamiliar with the game, we advise you to choose the bets that ensure a 40% to 50% chance of success.
 While there is no certainty that you will win, you’ll most likely have better odds than with inside bets.
 These types of wagers are more suitable for experienced players.

 There are two major bet types in Roulette: inside and outside bets.
-Both of these include several subcategories.
+Both include several subcategories; mastering them may be the key to your gameplay success.

 Inside Bets

 Think carefully before choosing any of the inside bet options!
 These bets ensure significant payouts, but the odds of winning are very low.
-Don’t be tempted by the promise of a large win because you could end up losing everything in the blink of an eye.
+Don’t be tempted by the promise of a significant win because you could lose everything in the blink of an eye.
 So, if you’re an inexperienced player, we recommend avoiding these bets.

 Straight-up Bet